CSCI-2349-F23/ps4/README.md

 At the end of this process you will have a list of strings, one string for each of the links you followed.
 The strings will be very long since each one will contain all the text of a Wikipedia page.

-**Note: The way some Category pages are set up, the first link after "Pages in Category X" is to a help page for Wikipedia editors.
+**Note: The way some Category pages are set up, the first link after "Pages in Category X" is a link to a help page for Wikipedia editors.
 If you notice this in your pages, you can delete the first element in your lists with `del yourlistname[0]`.**

 ### Q1: How many strings are in your list (i.e., how many pages did you get)?
 What is the average number of characters in each string (i.e., the text of each page)?